lsmo-epfl/aiida-lsmo/docs/source/user_guide/workflows.rst

 MultistageDdec work chain
 ++++++++++++++++++++++++++

-The MultistageDdec work chain combines together the CP2K multistage workchain and the DDEC calculation, with the scope of optimizing the geometry of a structure and compute its partial charge using the DDEC protocol.
+The :py:func:`~aiida_lsmo.workchains.multistage_ddec.MultistageDdecWorkChain` work chain combines together the CP2K multistage workchain and the DDEC calculation, with the scope of optimizing the geometry of a structure and compute its partial charge using the DDEC protocol.

 .. aiida-workchain:: MultistageDdecWorkChain